 Friday, June 18

-Context Corner I: Regency Food/Tea.
+Context Corner I: “Spilling the Tea: Contextualizing Tea, Gender, and Race in the Regency.”
 Elevenses with demonstration.
 (KC Hysmith)

 Context Response Discussion Session I. Discussion groups in breakout rooms.